 This "Skiing Manual--Skiing is a Sliding Sport" advocates a certain way of positioning oneself on skis and of moving one's body around that flexible position, i.e., of maneuvering while sliding.
 A lot of terms are used in describing this, and so a glossary is given in case any are not clear, for how will you know if you are performing the moves appropriately if you don't clearly understand the terms describing them?

-A glossary will be added to this website.
+A glossary is being added to this website.
 Meanwhile, the following references are suggested:

 THE COMPLETE ENCYCLOPEDIA OF SKIING: the indispensable reference for instructors and all skiers, by Bob Barnes.
 Snowline Press: Silverthorne, CO.
 1999, 324 pages of extended definitions.
 ISBN 0-9669131-5-9.